Chopium/ClowderBridge/README.md

 ## Getting Started

-Note: For this example project, please grab your own copy of Demigrant's DoTween Library.
+Note: For this example project, please grab your own copy of Demigrant's DoTween Library (free), and ensure TextMesh Pro (free) is also installed.
 This is only for the UI.

 Each synced data object needs two things: a serializable C# class container, and a manager for handling unity-side submission/fetching/updating/applying.
 These will be extensions from a base class, with function overrides to handle specifics.